exercism/research_experiment_1/exercises/rust-1-b/README.md

 pub fn disemvowel(s: &str) -> String
 ```

-Note: in Rust, regular expressions are implemented in an [external crate](https://crates.io/crates/regex), not part of the standard library.
+Note: in Rust, regular expressions are implemented in an [external crate](https://crates.io/crates/regex), and are thus not part of the standard library.
 As such, they are not available for this exercise.